golang/vscode-go/docs/debugging.md

     *   `exec`: debug a precompiled binary.
 The binary needs to be built with `-gcflags=all="-N -l"` flags to avoid stripping debugging information.
     *   `auto`: automatically choose between `debug` and `test` depending on the open file.

+NOTE: If a `port` attribute is added to any of the launch configurations, it will signal VS Code that instead of launching the debug server internally, it should connect to an external user-specified `dlv dap` server at `host:port` and launch the target there.
+See ["Remote Debugging"](#remote-debugging) for more details).

 ### Attach

+You can use this configuration to attach to a running process or a running debug session.

+*   Supported modes
+    *   `local`: attaches to a local process
+    *   `remote`: attaches to an in-progress debug session run by an external server

-You can debug an already running program using the `attach` request type configuration.
-With the `attach` request, the Go extension starts `dlv-dap` and configures it to attach to the specified process.
+You can debug an already running program using the `local` mode type configuration.
+The Go extension will start `dlv-dap` and configure it to attach to the specified process.
 Users can select the process to debug with one of the following options:

 *   Specifying the numeric process id (PID) with the `processId` attribute.
 *   Specifying the target program name in the `processId` attribute.
 If there are multiple processes matching the specified program name, the extension will show the list of matching processes at the start of the debug session.